 Hollywood Center Project/Capitol Records Tower

-On July 24, 2013, the Los Angeles City Council unanimously approved the Millennium Hollywood Project proposed near Hollywood’s iconic Capitol Records Tower.
+On July 24, 2013, the Los Angeles City Council unanimously approved the Millennium Hollywood Project, as it was then known, proposed near Hollywood’s iconic Capitol Records Tower.
 During the Planning and Land Use Management (PLUM) Committee’s review of the project on June 18, developer Millennium Partners agreed to a reduced density project, now capped at thirty-nine stories to the east and thirty-five stories to the west.

 While the new construction would occupy the parcels surrounding the Capitol Records Tower and those across Vine Street, the landmark itself would not be altered or have a change in use.